There are few recipes more satisfying than the first steaming bite of this keto shepherd’s pie recipe!

-This low carb shepherd’s pie recipe will do a-okay in airtight containers in the fridge.
+This keto shepherd’s pie recipe will do a-okay in airtight containers in the fridge.

 You’ll want to reheat your slice in a toaster oven (or traditional oven) to re-crisp the top of the mashed cauliflower.
 I dish up my serving of low carb shepherd’s pie onto the little sheet tray that comes with my toaster oven and let it get all crispy in there.

 The filling gets hot, the topping rejuvenates, and it gets that fresh-from-the-oven warmth all over again!